udexon/Phoshell/README.md

 Phoshell: Overcoming Baby Elephant Syndrome amongst Programmers with a Forth inspired Stack Machine Shell

-We do not know what we do not know.
-When someone tells us something we do not know, half the time we reject it.

 Simplifying React Redux Augmented Reality Programming (Jitsi Meet) using Forth derived Stack Machine Shell Functionalities of code become more complex.
 Can code be made simpler at the same time?